sigoden/window-switcher/README.md

 Easily switch windows of the same application with a hotkey (``` alt + ` ```) on Windows PC.

-- 250k single file executable
+- The 300k single-file executable runs without installation.
-- No installation required, just run it.
 - Support custom hotkeys
 - Support blacklist apps to avoid hotkey override